 It is called Padmaraga in Sri Lanka, but around the world it is more commonly known as Padparadscha sapphire.
 The name Padmaraga is derived from the Sanskrit, meaning lotus (Padma) colour (Raga), signifying the vibrant mix of orange and pink tones reflected by the gemstone.

-There is another variety of sapphire known as Pushparagain Sri Lanka.
-Pushparaga sapphire is a mix of yellow and pink tones.
+There is another variety of sapphire known as Pushparaga in Sri Lanka.
+Pushparaga sapphire is a mix of pink and yellow tones.
 In Sri Lanka Pushparaga sapphires also attract a premium price, but they are less widely known around the world.
-We believe the word Padparadscha derived from the combination of words Padmaraga and Pushparaga.
+We believe the word Padparadscha sapphire derived from the combination of words Padmaraga and Pushparaga.

 Padparadscha is the rarest of all sapphires.
 A finest quality Padparadscha sapphire can fetch up to $30,000 per carat even for a one carat sapphire.
 It is such a delicate mix of colour and the price greatly depends on the buyer’s taste, affordability and the seller’s willingness to sell as with all gems but more significantly with this rare gemstone.

 In Sri Lankan gem market, the Padparadscha sapphire tones vary from the colour of a lotus which is more pink than orange, to the colour of the sunset which is more orange than pink.
 How do you define the colour of a lotus or the colour of the sunset?
 There is no definition in terms of how much of each tone makes the mix of this enchanting Padparadscha sapphire.
 We think it is this mysteriousness that makes Padparadscha even more romantic and intriguing, and it is left up to the bearer to decide what tone attracts him or her the most.